 Pioneer Research Study

-The Virginia Tech Transportation Institute is seeking volunteers in the Spokane, Washington area for two confidential studies.
-First, the ADAS Washington study, is conducting research on drivers of 2018 or newer vehicles equipped with driver assist systems such as those that help you stay in your driving lane.
+The Virginia Tech Transportation Institute is seeking volunteers in the Spokane, Washington and Virginia areas for two confidential studies.
+First, the ADAS study, is conducting research on drivers of 2018 or newer vehicles equipped with driver assist systems such as those that help you stay in your driving lane.
 A second research study, named “Pioneer” is collecting substance use data.

 To be eligible for the Pioneer research study, interested volunteers must: